bjarneo/y8/README.md

-Yet Another Templating Engine // YATE // Y8
+Yet Another Templating Engine [YATE [Y8]]
 ===========

 This is a minimal approach to solve the problem, such as many others.
 However, this is just wow.

 ### The classic selling points
-* 👌 Isomorphic, which means it works in both Node and the frontend
+* 👌 Isomorphic, which means it works in both the server, and the client.
-* 🔥 Fast enough
+* 🔥 Fast enough.
-* 🦶 Small footprint
+* 🦶 Small enough.
-* 🤩 Simply the best small template engine
+* 🤩 Simply the best itsy bitsy template engine ever made.

 ### Installation
 ```